JarJarBernie/jimmybox/README.md

 ![alt tag](https://raw.githubusercontent.com/JarJarBernie/jimmybox/master/public/src/jimmybox.png)

 # jimmybox 1.1: PHP 7 developer box
-vagrant box for PHP 7 Developers IonCube Integration for professional Shopware development.
+vagrant box for PHP 7 Developers with IonCube Integration for professional Shopware development.
 Works with many other applications and frameworks such as Magento, Wordpress, Typo3 or Laravel 5.3.

 ## Quick Setup:
-1) clone to any directory you like (f.e. mkdir ~/Vagrant/jimmybox && cd ~/Vagrant/jimmybox)
+1) Get the latest Versions of Vagrant and Virtual Box

 2) git clone https://github.com/JarJarBernie/jimmybox.git .

 3) vagrant up

+4) open 192.168.33.11 in your browser

+(IP can be changed in your Vagrantfile, the "public" directory is your document root)

 ## Made for PHP professionals and E-Commerce developers
 ### Shopware ready